justineemeyr/wscuc/index.md

 **Course Dates:** Tuesday, July 5 2022 – Friday, January 13, 2023
+*Due to the inductive model of the ALA, activities and assignments will be added to the syllabus as the course proceeds*

 | Activity |          Date Assigned    |  Due Date        |                 Topics                  |